-- Bidirectional-Each SPORT has independent transmit and receive sections. - Double-buffered-Each SPORT section (both receive and transmit) has a data register for transferring data words to and from other parts of the processor and a register for shifting data in or out.
-The double-buffering provides additional time to service the SPORT. - Clocking-Each SPORT can use an external serial clock or generate its own in a wide range of frequencies down to 0 Hz.
-For more information, see "Serial Clocks" on page 5-11. - Word length-Each SPORT supports serial data word lengths from three to sixteen bits.
-For more information, see "Word Length" on page 5-13. - Framing-Each SPORT section (receive and transmit) can operate with or without frame synchronization signals for each data word; with internally-generated or externally-generated frame signals; with active high or active low frame signals; with either of two pulse widths and frame signal timing.
-For more information, see "Word Framing Options" on page 5-14.
+Figure 5.1 Serial Port Block Diagram

-- Companding in hardware-Each SPORT can perform A-law and μ-law companding according to ITU recommendation G.711.
-For more information, see "Companding and Data Format" on page 5-28. - Autobuffering with single-cycle overhead-Using the DAGs, each SPORT can automatically receive and/or transmit an entire circular buffer of data with an overhead of only one cycle per data word.
+- Bidirectional: each SPORT has independent transmit and receive sections. - Double-buffered: each SPORT section (both receive and transmit) has a data register for transferring data words to and from other parts of the processor and a register for shifting data in or out.
+The double-buffering provides additional time to service the SPORT. - Clocking: each SPORT can use an external serial clock or generate its own in a wide range of frequencies down to 0 Hz.
+See Section 5.5. - Word length: each SPORT supports serial data word lengths from three to sixteen bits.
+See Section 5.6. - Framing: each SPORT section (receive and transmit) can operate with or without frame synchronization signals for each data word; with internally-generated or externally-generated frame signals; with active high or active low frame signals; with either of two pulse widths and frame signal timing.
+See Section 5.7. - Companding in hardware: each SPORT can perform A-law and μ-law companding according to CCITT recommendation G.711.
+See Section 5.10. - Autobuffering with single-cycle overhead: using the DAGs, each SPORT can automatically receive and/or transmit an entire circular buffer of data with an overhead of only one cycle per data word.
 Transfers between the SPORT and the circular buffer are automatic in this mode and do not require additional programming.
-For more information, see "Autobuffering" on page 5-32. - Interrupts-Each SPORT section (receive and transmit) generates an interrupt upon completing a data word transfer, or after transferring an entire buffer if autobuffering is used.
-For more information, see "SPORT Timing Considerations" on page 5-44. - Multichannel capability-SPORT0 can receive and transmit data selectively from channels of a serial bitstream that is time-division multiplexed into 24 or 32 channels.
+See Section 5.11. - Interrupts: each SPORT section (receive and transmit) generates an interrupt upon completing a data word transfer, or after transferring an entire buffer if autobuffering is used.
+See Section 5.13. - Multichannel capability: SPORT0 can receive and transmit data selectively from channels of a serial bitstream that is time-division multiplexed into 24 or 32 channels.
 This is especially useful for T1 interfaces or as a network communication scheme for multiple processors.
-For more information, see "Multichannel Function" on page 5-38. - Alternate configuration-SPORT1 has a multiplexed functionality.
-It can function as a serial port or as five separate signals: TR00, TR01, FI, F0, and SCLK1.
-SPORT1 can alternately be configured as two external interrupt inputs, TR00 and TR01; an input pin, FI; and an output pin, F0.
-In this alternate configuration, the serial clock (SCLK1) can still be generated internally by the DSP core for use as a clock source for an external peripheral.
-For more information, see "SPORT Enable" on page 5-10.
+See Section 5.12.
+Note: The ADSP-2105 has only one serial port (SPORT1) and does not support multichannel operation. - Alternate configuration: SPORT1 can be configured as two external interrupt inputs, $\underline{IRQ0}$ and $\underline{IRQ1}$ , and the Flag In and Flag Out signals instead of as a serial port.
+The internally generated serial clock may still be used in this configuration.
+See Section 5.4.

-Interrupts
+5.2.1 Interrupts

 Each SPORT has a receive interrupt and a transmit interrupt.
-The priority of these interrupts is shown in Table 5-2.
+The priority of these interrupts is shown in Table 5.2.